5hubh4m-cyber/RT-MAF/README.md

 ## How To Use
+1. Run this command on Terminal
    - pip install -r REQUIREMENTS.txt

-- Open Jupyter Notebook
+2. Open Jupyter Notebook
    - Run Driver_1.ipynb

    - Run Driver_2.ipynb

    - Run Driver_3.ipynb